Yale-BIM/f21-assignments/assignment-1/README.md

 in /tf with [rviz](http://wiki.ros.org/rviz).

 ### Questions / Tasks
-Now that you know how to use basic tf tools, bring up the Shutter robot.
-You will inspect its tf tree.
-Being able to gather and visualize this information is important because the way the robot interacts with its environment is subject to the position of the robot's joints and its pose.
+Now that you know how to use basic tf tools, bring up a simulation of the robot Shutter.
-For example, anything observed from Shutter's camera will be imaged from different point of views as the robot moves.
-This change in view has to considered when reasoning about visual data.
+You will inspect its tf tree with tf tools.

 > NOTE: In assignment_0, you ran `roscore` before bringing up the robot to enable ROS nodes to communicate.
 But you can also launch `shutter.launch` directly.
 If roscore isn't already running, roslaunch